Binance Market Update (2022-08-01)

 Binance

-The global cryptocurrency market cap now stands at $1.08T, down by -1.70% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.06T, down by -3.90% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include HIVE, LUNA, and PUNDIX, up by 55%, 35%, and 22%, respectively.
+Market outperformers include HIVE, LSK, and FLUX, up by 60%, 29%, and 18%, respectively.

 Top stories of the day: